creativescala/creative-scala/book/src/pages/expressive-expressions/04-creating-color.md

 ### Transparency

 We can also add a degree of transparency to our colors, by adding an *alpha* value.
 An alpha value of 0.0 indicates a completely transparent color, while a color with an alpha of 1.0 is completely opaque.
 The methods `Color.rgba` and `Color.hsla` have a fourth parameter that is a `Normalized` alpha value.
 We can also create a new color with a different transparency by using the `alpha` method on a color.
-Here's an example, shown in @:fref(pictures:rgb-alpha).
+Here's an example, shown below.

 ```scala mdoc:silent
 Image.circle(40)